inspec/inspec/docs/profiles.md

 # Platform Support

 Use the `supports` setting in the `inspec.yml` file to specify one (or more) platforms for which a profile is targeting.
-The list of supported platforms may contain simple names, names and versions, or detailed flags, and may be combined arbitrarily.
+The list of supported platforms may contain the following:

+* Use `platform-family` to restrict to a specific platform family.
+* Use `platform-name` to restrict on a specific platform name.
+* Use `release` to restrict to a specific platform version (used with platform-name).
+* Use `platform` to restrict on either platform-name or platform-family.

+For compatibility we support `os-name` and `os-family`.
+We recommend all users to change `os-name` to `platform-name` and `os-family` to `platform-family`.

+With InSpec 2.0, we introduced new families to help distinguish the cloud platforms.
+The new families can restrict the platform family to `os`, `aws`, `azure` or `gcp`.

 For example, to target anything running Debian Linux: